paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 pip can be slow and unreliable
 ==============================

-So we build a lot of virtual environments which can be really slow.
+So we build a lot of virtual environments, which can be really slow.
 The actual creation of the environment only takes a couple of seconds, but installing all of the dependencies can take minutes!
 For example at the time of writing it takes about seven minutes to install all dependencies of Paylogic's main code